 Ben Hall (d.
 1865; for whom see "The Death of Ben Hall" and "Ben Hall"), who also disdained violence, was associated with the Gardiner gang.
 Other members included Johnny Dunn (d.
 1866), Johnny O'Meally (d.
 1863), and John Gilbert (d.
 1866).
-These were among the leaders of the gang that committed one of the most famous crimes in Australian history, the Eugowra Rocks robbery of 1862.
+These were among the leaders of the gang that the Eugowra Rocks robbery.

 Despite the implication in some versions of the song that Gardiner would be executed, he was condemned to prison.
 (The confusion may arise from the fact that many versions are reconstructed from fragments.)
 Having served 10 years of a 32 year sentence, he was released in 1874 (known as the "year of clemency"; Nunn, p.
 117).
 He went into voluntary exile in America (he is said to have opened a saloon in San Francisco).

 Gardiner himself was much longer-lived than most of his gang; legend says that he died in a poker game in Colorado in 1903. - RBW